sighupio/fury-getting-started/fury-on-talos/README.md

 - references the modules downloaded in the previous section
 - patches the upstream modules for this tutorial usecase (e.g. `patches/elasticsearch-resources.yml` limits the resources requested by elastic search)
-- deploys some additional custom resources (e.g. `resources/ingress.yml`) not included by default in the modules.
+- deploys some additional custom resources not included by default in the modules (e.g. `resources/ingress.yml`).

 Proceed to install the modules into the cluster: